yiliehuang/yiliehuang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD candidate in the Department of Industrial Engineering and Operations Research at Columbia University, advised by [Prof.Xunyu Zhou](https://www.engineering.columbia.edu/faculty-staff/directory/xunyu-zhou) .
+I am currently a PhD candidate in the Department of Industrial Engineering and Operations Research at Columbia University, advised by [Prof. Xunyu Zhou](https://www.engineering.columbia.edu/faculty-staff/directory/xunyu-zhou) .
 My research intersects Reinforcement Learning (RL), stochastic control, and financial mathematics, with a particular focus on the development and analysis of continuous-time RL algorithms for optimizing financial and control systems under uncertainty.